Laya123-star/Student_Performance_Predictor/README.md

 - **Random Forest Classifier** (best-performing model)

-Other models may have been explored (SVM, Logistic Regression, Decision Tree) during experiments in **Colab notebook**.
+Other models may have been explored (SVM, Logistic Regression, Decision Tree, Naive Bayes, K-Nearest Neighbours) during experiments in **Colab notebook**.

 ---